w3f/w3f-education/docs/Rust/section6/lifetimes.md

 description: Learn the Rust lifetime model.
 ---

-If you recall in the Ownership section of this course, a value in Rust is only as useful as the scope it's in.
+If you recall, in the Ownership section of this course, a value in Rust is only as valid as its scope.
 Once it is out of scope, it is out of memory and disregarded.
 This concept is called a **lifetime**.
 Every reference in Rust has a **lifetime**, although they are mostly inferred.

 ## When to Declare Explicit Lifetimes

-Lifetimes are a type of generic, and are used to **validate** references.
+Lifetimes are also generic, and are used to **validate** references.
 In essence, the lifetime is defined by the scope in which a particular reference is deemed valid.
 In other words, it uses the **borrow checker** to ensure that dangling pointers don't occur.

-Borrows are as valid as the original source:
+Borrows are as valid as the source:

 ```rust
 fn main() { // Lifetime "A", or 'a.